Josh Nurse

-Josh Nurse (born July 17, 1996) is an American football cornerback for the Memphis Showboats of the United States Football League (USFL).
+Josh Nurse (born July 17, 1996) is an American professional football cornerback.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2020 following his college football career with the Utah Utes.
+He has also been a member of the Jacksonville Jaguars, Calgary Stampeders, Birmingham Stallions, Memphis Showboats, and Edmonton Elks.

 Professional career

 Baltimore Ravens

-Nurse signed with the Baltimore Ravens as an undrafted free agent following the 2020 NFL Draft on May 5, 2020.
+Nurse signed with the Baltimore Ravens as an undrafted free agent following the 2020 NFL draft on May 5, 2020.
 He was waived during final roster cuts on September 5, 2020.

 Jacksonville Jaguars

 Nurse signed to the Jacksonville Jaguars' practice squad on September 14, 2020, and was released five days later.
 He re-signed to the practice squad on September 21.
 He was placed on the practice squad/COVID-19 list by the team on October 17, 2020, and was activated back to the practice squad on October 22.
 He was elevated to the active roster on November 7 and November 28 for the team's weeks 9 and 12 game against the Houston Texans and Cleveland Browns, and reverted to the practice squad after each game.
 He was placed back on the practice squad/COVID-19 list on December 18, 2020, and restored to the practice squad again on December 23.
 He signed a reserve/future contract on January 4, 2021.
 He was waived on March 17, 2021.